 You also don’t have to select a material to cut (as in Cricut Design Space).
 This Brother cutting machine has auto blade sensor technology that’s promised to give more accurate cuts on different materials.

-Furthermore, there are 100 or more quilt patterns included with many ScanNCut machines, and you can cut fabric with or without interfacing on the back.
-The pattern list for the SDX330D (starts at page 28) will give you an idea of the quilt blocks and shapes it can cut if you’re interested in built-ins.
+Furthermore, there are 100 or more quilt patterns included with many ScanNCut machines, and you can cut fabric with the Brother ScanNCut with or without backing.
+The pattern list for the SDX330D (starts on page 28) will give you an idea of the quilt blocks and shapes it can cut if you’re interested in built-ins.

-Speaking of built-in patterns, all Cricut patterns included with Cricut machines are in Cricut Design Space and are accessed with your device, whereas hundreds of free designs are included in the software on the Brother ScanNCut machine.
+Speaking of built-in patterns, all Cricut patterns included with Cricut machines are in Cricut Design Space and are accessed that way, whereas hundreds of free designs are included in the software on the Brother ScanNCut machine.

 Why You Need a Fabric Cutter

 So those are my favorite options.
-Why spend the money on one?
+Now, why would you spend the money on one?

 Between imprecisions when cutting quilt fabric by hand to ever-so-slightly inaccurate seams when piecing, there are many ways a quilt can go from being perfect to looking like an amateur made it.